sankeer28/412/README.md

     - **NumPy**
     - **Matplotlib**
     (Both are included in the ANACONDA library.
 If not already installed, use `pip3 install matplotlib` or `conda install matplotlib`.)

+## Conclusion
+To conclude, the use of ChatGPT in education has both pros and cons.
+ChatGPT is continuously learning from its mistakes and learning.
+While it has the potential to enhance learning and improve efficiency, it is important to also consider the potential drawbacks and use it responsibly.
+The future of ChatGPT in academia is promising, but it is important to continue to monitor its use and ensure that it is used in a way that benefits students and education as a whole.

 <details>
 <summary>Graphs</summary>